Alan Jones (talkback host): London incident

-On 6 December 1988, Jones was arrested in an underground public toilet on Broadwick Street in the Soho area of London.
+On 6 December 1988 Jones was arrested in an underground public toilet on Broadwick Street in the Soho area of London.
 He was taken to the Mayfair police station and charged with 'outraging public decency' and 'committing an indecent act'.
-Jones' friends rushed to his support, and when the case was heard in the Marlborough Street Magistrates' Court the next day The Crown withdrew the more serious charge, with Jones pleading not guilty to the lesser charge of committing an indecent act.
-The authorities ultimately did not present any evidence to support either charge, and the second charge was also later dropped, with Jones' lawyers winning £70 in costs.
+Jones's friends rushed to his support, and when the case was heard in the Marlborough Street Magistrates' Court the next day the Crown withdrew the more serious charge, with Jones pleading not guilty to the lesser charge of committing an indecent act.
+The authorities ultimately did not present any evidence to support either charge, and the second charge was also later dropped, with Jones's lawyers winning £70 in costs.
 Jones read a prepared statement when he first appeared back on his radio show on 16 January 1989, saying "I am and always was innocent of the charges levelled against me".
 Jones has avoided talking about the incident ever since, although it is frequently raised by his opponents or those looking to highlight alleged hypocrisy in his comments.

 Early contempt of court charges

-In 1992, Jones was rebuked by the New South Wales Independent Commission Against Corruption for attacking former State Minister Dr Terry Metherell during evidence in an inquiry relating to Metherell's appointment to a government job.
+In 1992 Jones was rebuked by the New South Wales Independent Commission Against Corruption for attacking former State Minister Dr Terry Metherell during evidence in an inquiry relating to Metherell's appointment to a government job.

-Also in 1992, Jones and radio station 2UE were found guilty of contempt of court after the trial of former police officer John Killen was aborted following Jones' interview with a former Drug Enforcement Squad officer.
+Also in 1992 Jones and radio station 2UE were found guilty of contempt of court after the trial of former police officer John Killen was aborted following Jones's interview with a former Drug Enforcement Squad officer.
 Killen was facing a charge of conspiracy to pervert the course of justice when Jones conducted the interview and alleged that police had suffered from false accusations.
 The station was fined $77,000 and Jones $2,000.